 - Allows for breathing without restriction, and

-- Is able to be laundered and machine dried without damage or change to shape.
+- Is able to be washed and machine dried without damage or change to shape.

 |Examples of When to Wear a Face Covering||Examples of When Not to Wear a Face Covering|